mose/configstruct/README.md

 This gem is a lib for managing configfile for cli applications, including

-- setup of the config file if it does not exist, using cli prompt
+- call a setup of the config file if it does not exist
 - edit configuration and update the config file

 It's for now totally experimental, please do not use yet.